Great Bend – County Seat

-Nearly in the geographical center of the state, Barton County, Kansas was created by a Legislative Act in 1867 and was named in honor of Clara Barton, the founder of the American Red Cross Association.
-The southern half of the county was once part of Washington County, which was created by a Legislative Act in 1855, while the northern portion was first included as part of the unorganized territory attached to the counties lying east of it.
+Nearly in the state’s geographical center, Barton County, Kansas, was created by a Legislative Act in 1867 and was named in honor of Clara Barton, the American Red Cross Association founder.
+The county’s southern half was once part of Washington County, created by a Legislative Act in 1855.
+The northern portion was first included as part of the unorganized territory attached to the counties lying east of it.

 It is thought that the first white men who saw this part of Kansas were the Spaniards under Francisco Vazquez de Coronado.
-The first American to visit Barton County was Lieutenant Lietutenant Zebulon Montgomery Pike, who led an exploring expedition to the Rocky Mountains in 1806.
-On October 13 of that year, Pike reached the most northerly bend of the Arkansas River, about six miles east of present-day Great Bend, where he encamped for several days.
-Several years later, the Robert McKnight party, with a train of pack mules, followed the trail along the Arkansas River in 1812, and in 1820, Major Stephen Long’s expedition passed along practically the same course.
+Lieutenant Zebulon Montgomery Pike was the first American to visit Barton County, who led an exploring expedition to the Rocky Mountains in 1806.
+On October 13 of that year, Pike reached the most northern bend of the Arkansas River, about six miles east of present-day Great Bend, where he encamped for several days.
+Several years later, the Robert McKnight party, with a train of pack mules, followed the trail along the Arkansas River in 1812.
+In 1820, Major Stephen Long’s expedition passed along practically the same course.
 This early route later became the historic Santa Fe Trail.

-The trading post was then taken over by a trader and buffalo hunter named Charles Rath and the post became known as Rath’s Ranch.
-Rath expanded the operations to also include a stagecoach hotel, a restaurant, a post office, and a saloon.
+The trading post was then taken over by a trader and buffalo hunter named Charles Rath, and the post became known as Rath’s Ranch.
+Rath expanded the operations to include a stagecoach hotel, a restaurant, a post office, and a saloon.

-On May 17, 1864, Cheyenne Indians attacked the site, but fortunately, Rath, who was married to a Cheyenne woman, had learned of the attack and was able to escape.
+On May 17, 1864, Cheyenne Indians attacked the site, but fortunately, Rath, who was married to a Cheyenne woman, had learned of the attack and escaped.

 Due to the frequent Indian attacks in the area, Camp Dunlap was established two miles east of present-day Great Bend in July 1864.
-Situated at the point where the Santa Fe Trail crossed Walnut Creek, it was initially little more than a camp of tents and dugouts near the site of the Rath Ranch Trading Post.
-However, work soon began on a more permanent facility about 100 yards distant and it was renamed Fort Zarah.
+Situated where the Santa Fe Trail crossed Walnut Creek, it was initially little more than a camp of tents and dugouts near the Rath Ranch Trading Post site.
+However, work soon began on a more permanent facility about 100 yards distant, and it was renamed, Fort Zarah.
 Though the area then had a military presence, the Indian attacks would continue for several years, including numerous attacks on the fort itself.

 The first settlers to file for land ownership in Barton County were John Reinecke and Henry Schultz in April 1870 in what would become the settlement of Heizer on Walnut Creek about six miles northwest of present-day Great Bend.

-Others who came to the county in 1870 were W. C. Gibson, Gideon F. Mecklem, William Jous, Antone Wilke, George Berry, and Mike Stanton, who also settled along Walnut Creek in what are now Buffalo and Walnut townships.
+Others who came to the county in 1870 were W. C. Gibson, Gideon F. Mecklem, William Jous, Antone Wilke, George Berry, and Mike Stanton.
+They also settled along Walnut Creek in what are now Buffalo and Walnut townships.
 Most of the pioneer homes were rude dugouts and sod houses.
-The first log house was built late in the year 1870 by Mr. Mecklem and was provided with loopholes and small windows as a means of defense.
+The first log house was built late in 1870 by Mr. Mecklem and was provided with loopholes and small windows as a means of defense.

 The principal occupation of the early settlers was killing buffalo.
-They used the flesh and tongues for food, in some cases selling the meat at the nearest settlements, while the hides were tanned and sent to the markets in the east.
-A few tried farming, but were unsuccessful, as the buffalo tramped out the crops and wallowed in the soft plowed ground.
+They used the flesh and tongues for food, sometimes selling the meat at the nearest settlements, while the hides were tanned and sent to the markets in the east.
+A few tried farming but were unsuccessful, as the buffalo tramped out the crops and wallowed in the soft plowed ground.

-Zarah was the first town started in the county.
-It took its name from Fort Zarah and was established by a party from Ellsworth, Kansas in 1870.
+Zarah was the first town established in the county.
+It took its name from Fort Zarah and was established by a party from Ellsworth, Kansas, in 1870.
 Located about a mile east of the fort, the first post office was established at Zarah in 1871.
 The town would later disappear when Fort Zarah was torn down, the property sold, and nearby Great Bend began to emerge.

 The first recorded settlers in Great Bend Township were made by Edward J. Dodge, who made a homestead entry on January 23, 1871, and D. N. Heizer, who settled in May of the same year.
 Some of the other pioneers of that year were John Cook, W. H. Odell, Thomas Morris, George Moses, and Wallace Dodge.

 The first permanent business building in present-day Great Bend was built in the fall of 1871 — a hotel called the Great Western.
-At the time, there were only about 10 people living there.
-That year, because of its location on the railroad, Great Bend became a secondary market in the cattle trade, bringing it with it all the rowdy aspects of other Kansas cowtowns.
-The first murder occurred in Zarah when a Texas cowboy was pistol-whipped and shot to death by a man named Jack Jaminson in the winter.
+At the time, only about ten people were living there.
+That year, because of its location on the railroad, Great Bend became a secondary market in the cattle trade, bringing it all the rowdy aspects of other Kansas cowtowns.
+In the winter, the first murder occurred in Zarah when a Texas cowboy was pistol-whipped and shot to death by Jack Jaminson.
 A few more would follow during Great Bend’s cowtown heydays before it would settle into a quieter agricultural community and regional trade center.
 In 1873, one of Great Bend’s first settlers, Edward J. Dodge built a stone house that continues to survive and today stands at the Barton County Historical Museum.

-For about five years after its creation, Barton County was attached to Ellsworth for judicial and revenue purposes, but in 1871, it had the required number of voters and population to entitle it to a separate organization.
-Accordingly, a petition was presented to the governor asking that the county be organized, and on May 16, 1872, Governor Fred Harvey issued a proclamation for the organization of the county and declared Great Bend the temporary county seat.
-By the following year, officers and commissioners had been elected and a vote placed Great Bend as the permanent location of the county seat, winning out over Ellinwood and Zarah.
+Barton County was attached to Ellsworth for judicial and revenue purposes for about five years after its creation.
+Still, in 1871, it required voters and populations to entitle it to a separate organization.
+Accordingly, a petition was presented to the governor asking that the county be organized.
+On May 16, 1872, Governor Fred Harvey proclaimed the organization of the county and declared Great Bend the temporary county seat.
+By the following year, officers and commissioners had been elected, and a vote placed Great Bend as the permanent location of the county seat, winning out over Ellinwood and Zarah.

-Soon after Barton County was organized, some difficulty arose between the authorities of Ellsworth and Barton Counties with regard to the payment of taxes.
-Some of the settlers had already been placed on the tax rolls by the assessor of Ellsworth County before Barton was organized, and had paid their taxes to the Ellsworth County Treasurer.
-For a time the Ellsworth County officers refused to pay over to Barton County the taxes thus collected, but matters were finally amicably adjusted.
+Soon after Barton County was organized, some difficulty arose between the authorities of Ellsworth and Barton Counties concerning the payment of taxes.
+Some of the settlers had already been placed on the tax rolls by the assessor of Ellsworth County before Barton was organized and had paid their taxes to the Ellsworth County Treasurer.
+For a time, the Ellsworth County officers refused to pay over to Barton County the taxes thus collected, but matters were finally amicably adjusted.

-A number of Germans located around Ellinwood, where a store was opened in 1874 by F. A. Steckel, who also started a grist mill.
+Several Germans located around Ellinwood, where a store was opened in 1874 by F. A. Steckel, who also started a grist mill.
 The following year, the first brewery in the county, and the first in this part of the state, was erected at Ellinwood.
-About this time a number of Russians also immigrated to the area, settling about seven miles west of Great Bend.
+Several Russians also immigrated to the area about this time, settling about seven miles west of Great Bend.

-A number of the early settlers were Catholics, who erected the first church building in the county in Lakin Township in the fall of 1877.
+Many early settlers were Catholics who erected the first church building in the county in Lakin Township in the fall of 1877.
 The second church was built by the Methodists the following winter.

 Though the county did not grow quickly, it had about 10,000 residents by 1880, most of whom worked in farming, timber, and raising livestock.
-With a number of railroads running through the county, it continued to develop as a transportation hub and by 1910, reported almost 18,000 people.
+With several railroads running through the county, it continued to develop as a transportation hub and, by 1910, reported almost 18,000 people.

-As the county prospered a new courthouse was built in 1917 in the Classical Revival style which continues to stand today.
+As the county prospered, a new courthouse was built in 1917 in the Classical Revival style, which continues to stand today.
 The 1930s brought more prosperity when oil was discovered near Great Bend.
-Within no time, there some 3,000 producing wells in the county.
+Within no time, there were some 3,000 producing wells in the county.

-The county’s population peaked in the 1960s with more than 32,000 people calling it home.
-Today, Barton County’s estimated 26,100 residents are supported with a diverse economy including agriculture, oil, manufacturing, and medicine as its primary businesses.
+The county’s population peaked in the 1960s, with more than 32,000 people calling it home.
+Today, Barton County’s estimated 26,100 residents are supported by a diverse economy, including agriculture, oil, manufacturing, and medicine as its primary businesses.

-Barton County’s rich history can be seen at the Barton County Historical Society Museum and Village in Great Bend and the Hoisington Historical Museum in Hoisington, as well as the Pawnee Rock State Historical Site, a sandstone citadel which marked the halfway point of the Santa Fe Trail.
+Barton County’s rich history can be seen at the Barton County Historical Society Museum and Village in Great Bend and the Hoisington Historical Museum in Hoisington, as well as the Pawnee Rock State Historic Site.
+This sandstone citadel marked the halfway point of the Santa Fe Trail.
 The county is also home to the Cheyenne Bottoms Wildlife Area, a portion of the Wetlands and Wildlife National Scenic Byway, and Quivira National Wildlife Refuge Wetlands.